A University of Kentucky researcher has earned the Undergraduate Educator Award from the Society of Toxicology (SOT).

 University of Kentucky Markey Cancer Center researchers Ka-wing Fong, PhD, and Eric Rellinger, MD, were named V Scholars by the V Foundation for Cancer Research.
-They will each receive $600,000 to fund their individual cancer research projects over three years.

 The following individuals were honored at the University of Kentucky College of Medicine Awards Convocation on Wednesday, Oct.
 18, 2023.
 Winners included those in Bowling Green, Lexington, Morehead, and Northern Kentucky.Biomedical Education